We're a place where young people who are going through a tough time can get support.

 headspace Wagga Wagga welcomes client feedback and has a policy in place to address client complaints.
 Feedback and complaints are taken through our lead agency, Relationships Australia Canberra & Region (RACR).
 If you would like to provide feedback on a service you have received at RACR, including headspace Wagga Wagga, we invite you to complete a Client Feedback Form.
 The Client Feedback Form and further information can be accessed by following the link below.

 We are a friendly group of young people from the local area, aged between 16 and 25 years old.
 We all strive to provide a safe and friendly group for people to join, have fun, and help work towards a common interest of promoting youth mental health.
 Being a member of the YRG is a voluntary role that offers you an opportunity to have your say and improve health services for young people in your community.
 YRG members gain valued skills and experience.
-Although we discuss important things, our meetings are casual and food is provided.
+Although we discuss important things, our meetings are casual and food is provided when we meet at the centre.

 As a group we aim to:

 - Provide input about things that matter to young people

 - Ensure that headspace Wagga Wagga is providing youth friendly services

 - Provide feedback and evaluations of the staff and services